 Do Gas Furnaces Work Without Electricity?

 Both gas and electric furnaces require electricity in order to work.
 For gas furnaces, even though gas is the fuel that provides the heat, electricity is needed to operate the blower motor, relays, circuit boards, and more.
-Gas furnaces, then, cannot operate without electricity.
+Gas furnaces cannot operate without electricity.

-If you have owned your furnace long enough, you may have wondered about a faint buzzing that your furnace frequently emits, a sound similar to that of a water pump for an aquarium or water feature.
-You may have heard this sound after a long heating cycle.
-The sound runs for a few minutes, then it stops.
+If your furnace is equipped with an electric condensate pump, you may have heard its faint buzzing—a sound similar to that produced by the pump for an aquarium or decorative water fountain.
+This sound is usually heard after a long heating cycle—the sound runs for a few minutes, then stops.

 But if the condensate pump becomes plugged or malfunctions, the condensate water may simply spill onto the floor around the base of the furnace.
 This can be an alarming symptom, but it's actually not all that serious.
 It's usually easy enough to get the pump working again—or even replace it entirely.

 The condensate pump and pan is about the size of a shoebox, usually located on the side of the furnace.
 Sometimes, it will be powered by an auxiliary outlet next to the furnace.
 If this is a GFCI outlet (it should be), check to make sure the GFCI hasn't tripped.
 If it has, merely resetting the outlet may return the pump to operation.